K pop supernova

 XG

 What’s left to cover?
-Well, I like this Le Sserafim house number, though more for the video than the song (“all the girry girrs”). but the group I’m most excited about of late is the Japanese expat Kpop group XG.
+Well, I like this Le Sserafim house number, though more for the video than the song (“all the girry girrs”).
+But the group I’m most excited about of late is the Japanese expat Kpop group XG.
 I got hooked mid 2024 by their weird minimalist hiphop outing Woke Up.
 It’s not the sort of electro club banger that I seem to gravitate to, but the rapping and arrangement is solid.
 However the video that’s arrestingly sinister.
 Observations: 1.
 It’s a bit like watching a cult recruitment video.
 2. XG are doing their bit for sales of dental accessories.

 So far so great; but the group’s follow up, November 2024’s Howling, is a sequel to Woke Up that really ups the ante.
 The song has a similar hard edge, but again the video, featuring exquisite costuming and arresting moments of creepy beauty, is a tour de force.
 If XG were to be the future of girl group K pop, that would be fine by me.